indahsh/Indonesia-Covid19/README.md

   Based on provincial-level data, West Java has the highest number of active cases at 380,287.
 </p>

-2. <p align="justify">Take 2 data based on the location iso code with the fewest deaths due to Covid-19!</p>
+2. <p align="justify">Take 2 data based on the location ISO code with the fewest deaths due to Covid-19!</p>

 | Location_ISO_Code | Location | Total_Deaths |
 | --- | --- | --- |